etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/financial-management/accounting/setup.md

 | Vendor Liability |     | Total Gross Amount | One per invoice |

 !!! info
     To be able to use the functionality described below, the Financial Extensions Bundle must be installed.
 To do so, follow the instructions in marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Financial Extensions - Release notes](https://docs.etendo.software/whats-new/release-notes/etendo-classic/bundles/financial-extensions/release-notes/).

 The same behavior can be applied for the non-deductible tax.